Haulk-Logistics/haulk_backend/README.md

 - Run 'git push' to publish the branch to the remote (haulk front end repo) repository.

+- Work on that branch and do what your issue ticket tells you to do

 ----------------------------------------------------------

 ## DEVELOPEMENT RULES / GUIDELINES WRITING SERVER CODES